tchitrakorn/calendar-assistant/README.md

 * jest
 * pg

+For our calendar management logic, the python dependencies can be found in `requirements.txt`.

 For our natural language processing capabilities, Calendar Assistant primarily uses:
 * llama-index (for LLM and OpenAI)